Fighting for Your Loved Ones in Memory Care Facilities

 If you suspect your loved one is being abused, it is important to trust your instincts and take action.
 The first thing you should do is contact Texas Adult Protective Services, part of the Texas Department of Family and Protective Services.
 Report what you’ve seen, and they will launch an investigation into the facility – or you might discover an investigation is already going on.
 If you are worried about physical abuse, you should contact your local law enforcement as well.

 Trust your instincts and move your loved one from the memory care facility.
 There are resources online you can use to find reviews of different homes and facilities, and see if there are reports of suspected abuse.
-Then, call Crowe Arnold & Majors, LLP at (214) 231-0544 to talk about your options for holding the facility financially accountable.
+Then, call the Dallas personal injury lawyers of Crowe Arnold & Majors, LLP at (214) 231-0544 to talk about your options for holding the facility financially accountable.
 We offer a free consultation and have 25 years of personal injury experience in the Dallas-Forth Worth area.